 Sometimes the false narratives are not the voters or writer's fault.
 They are simply repeating what they have read in the past.
 I have fallen victim of it and have held to those errant stories until I've seen the film that disproves it.

 So, everyone, please beware.
 When you see that someone "changed the game" the onus is on the person saying it to prove it is true, not on us to prove it wrong.
 But push them, ask them what they mean and how they know it.
 Right now it's the flavor of the month saying.

 The point is this: If all the guys who "changed the game" did so, wouldn't the game be unrecognizable?

 The bottom line is this: It's hard to find the best of the best and the Hall of Fame voters have a tough job.
-However, some, not all, display too much hometown bias, partisanship for their own team and that needs to end or at least be curbed.
+However, some, not all, display too much hometown bias, and partisanship for their own team and that needs to end or at least be curbed.